PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/gui/paper/+page.md

 ## Setting the coordinate system
 That the coordinate system uses the width 100 and height 100 often only makes sense when the width and the height of the `Paper` component are the same.
 If they are not (as in the previous example), then the size of one unit on the X-axe is not equally big as one unit on the Y-axe, and this makes it hard to use.

-So, if the widht and the height of the `Paper` component are not the same, it is often usefull to change the width and height of the coordinate system to match the actual width and height of the `Paper` component.
+So, if the width and the height of the `Paper` component are not the same, it is often useful to change the width and height of the coordinate system to match the actual width and height of the `Paper` component.
 That can be done by calling the configuration method `coordinateSystem()` on the `Paper` component.
 Pass it two values:

 * The desired width of the coordinate system as a number
 * The desired height of the coordinate system as a number